 Proclaim the word.
 Be persistent whether it is convenient or inconvenient; convince, reprimand, encourage through all patience and teaching.

 Convince.
 Reprimand.
 Encourage.
-All necessary uses of our speech.
 In season and out.
 For one purpose alone.
 His glory.